greg0ire/git_template/README.md

 them with the path to your hook, which is obviously unique.
 This will avoid collisions.

+When using commands, prefer long options against short options.
+I invented the following rule, please follow it:

+> Short options are for the command line, long options are for scripts.

 ## Running the test suite

 Get this random [shunit2][7] fork in ~/src :